 Primary Care Jobs: 6 Options for Your Career

-As a primary care physician, you enjoy being the go-to person for your patient's medical concerns and helping them throughout many stages of life.
+As a primary care physician, you are the go-to person for patients' medical concerns.

 Maybe you’ve worked in primary care for years.
 Maybe you’re starting out in your career, helping to form the next generation of primary care physicians in the United States.